dvictor/lsi-document-similarity/README.md

  - run `lsi_similarities` to get similarities for a document

 At the first run, `lsi_similarities.py` creates the index and saves it to disk.
-Next runs will load the saved index.
+Next runs will load the saved index to provide a quick answer.